dotnet/aspnetcore/README.md

 The Entropy repo contains samples of specific features in isolation.
 Each directory contains just enough code to show an aspect of a feature.

 ##Application Samples
-MVC Music Store and [BugTracker](https://github.com/aspnet/BugTracker) application are both being ported.
-Each of these have their own repository that you can look at as they are working.
+[MVC Music Store](https://github.com/aspnet/MusicStore) and [BugTracker](https://github.com/aspnet/BugTracker) application are both being ported.
+Each of these have their own repository that you can look at.
+Both of these should be mostly working, but some changes are still being made.

 #Running the samples